tochman/the_blue_print/chapters/09-1-build-optimization.md

 Think of it like preparing a home-cooked meal for a dinner party.
 You wouldn't just serve the ingredients.
 You'd carefully prepare, season, and present the meal in the best possible way.
 Similarly, your React code needs preparation before it can serve real users effectively.

-## Why Build Optimization Matters More Than You Think
+## Why build optimization matters more than you think

 Let me share a story that illustrates why this chapter matters.
 A talented React developer I know built a beautiful music practice tracking app.
 It had elegant components, smooth animations, and delightful user interactions.
 But when they deployed it, users complained it was "slow" and "clunky."